csci5117s24/the-penguins-Open-API/README.md

 }
 ```

-We will use mongoose to provide database interactivity for our `Todo` items .
+We will use the Mongoose library to provide database interactivity for our `Todo` items.
 If you would like to learn more about Mongoose as a utility for MongoDB, please visit their [website](https://mongoosejs.com/docs/index.html).

-We then configure our code to comply with the schema and OpenApi requests we previously defined.
+In `/api/index.js` we define a todo schema as well as a route to post todo items.
+Notice how the todo schema is identical to the one defined in our OpenApi!

 ```javascript
 const { app } = require('@azure/functions');